 Tags and categories help readers locate information in different ways.
 Categories are like chapters of a book; they provide a general overview of your blog’s topics.
 In comparison, tags are more like the index at the back of the book.

 Here are a few pages you’d like Google not to index:

 These are low content pages, with numerous calls to action; it’s best to hide these.
 Having these indexable can skew your Google Analytics Goal properties.

 Admin and login pages

-Whether or not to noindex a page boils down to one question: Do you want these pages to show up in the Google search results?
-In most cases, it’s better for Google to decide.
+Whether or not to noindex a page boils down to one question: Do you want these pages to appear in the Google search results?
+In most cases, Google should decide.